 Clean your BBQ

-This one should be self-explanatory, but cleaning is the bain of any barbecuers existence it seems.
+This one should be self-explanatory, but cleaning is the bane of any barbecuer's existence it seems.
 You don't have to do a thorough deep clean every time, but at least remove food scraps and built-up grease from the plate and fat container.
 Leaving old food scraps sitting there provides pests with a food source that will keep them coming for more.
 All you've got to do is a light scrape over your plate, disposing of the scraps in a bin.
 Heatlie's cleaning kit is a great option for a thorough clean.

 Put a lid on it

 A great feature of a Heatlie is its lid.
-A lid is the best way to protect the plate itself from the elements and pests.
+A lid is the best way to protect the plate from the elements and pests.
 The plate is the last place you want an infestation to occur, due to your food being cooked on there and all.

 Block up your burners